The OT School House Podcast:

-Episode 12: How to Pay It Forward by Being a Fieldwork Educator
+OTS 12: How to Pay It Forward by Being a Fieldwork Educator

 In this episode, Jayson interviews his older sister and fellow occupational therapist, Akemi McNeil (formerly Davies).
-Akemi is currently the Academic Fieldwork Coordinator at Stanbridge University's Master's of Science in Occupational Therapy program where she works with hospitals, clinics, schools and other employers in order to place upwards of 120 students in an appropriate fieldwork setting.
+Akemi is currently the Academic Fieldwork Coordinator at Stanbridge University's Master's of Science in Occupational Therapy program where she works with hospitals, clinics, schools, and other employers in order to place upwards of 120 students in an appropriate fieldwork setting.

 In this podcast, Jayson and Akemi talk over what it means to be a fieldwork educator and what every school-based OT should know before taking on a student.